DeloitteAU/DDBreakpoints/README.md

 #DDBreakpoints Overview

 This repo is home to our Breakpoints tool, which is made up of an SCSS Mixin and some JavaScript.
-We use this tool to simplify our build process for creating responsive websites.
+We use this tool to accelerate our development process when creating responsive websites and webapps - it also helps us simplify consistency accross all of our projects.

 We were inspired to create DDBreakpoints back in May 2013, as a result of Chris Coyier's CSS-Tricks article [Naming Media Queries](http://css-tricks.com/naming-media-queries/).